Modelling of functional profiles and explainable shape shifts detection: An approach combining the notion of the Fr\'echet mean with the shape invariant model: Introduction

-However, there is an important issue that requires further investigation.
-That is the actual definition of the typical (or the so called {\it in control} (IC) ) behaviour of the object under study.
-The main problem here is that the standard approaches have been developed for data that can be considered as points of a finite dimensional Euclidean space ($\R^d$) of suitable dimensionality related to the number of features under consideration, possibly carying a correlation structure or displaying variability which is modelled essentially under the assumption that the data are distributed according to probability laws similar or sufficiently close to a Gaussian law.
-On the context of functional data the above setting is not appropriate for a number of reasons.
-To name just a few the finite dimensionality assumption is no longer sufficient as the data in question are infinite dimensional, the correlation structure between the data may not suitably modelled within the normality assumption but a modeling of the functional form of the procedure generating the observed data may offer a more appropriate vehicle for quantifying the dependencies and complex corellation structures between the data, and, importantly, in many cases of interest the observed data may no longer be understood as elements of a vector space but may be elements of a space with nonlinear or convex structure, for example elements of a general metric space.
-As an example of the last case one could mention e.g. data in the form of covariance matrices or data in the form of curves of a particular form (e.g. convex curves or increasing curves).
+A crucial issue in studying functional profiles from the monitoring perspective, concerns the actual definition of the typical or the so called {\it in control} (IC) behaviour.
+Standard approaches assume that the under study data can be represented as points of a finite dimensional Euclidean space (e.g. of $\R^d$) of suitable dimensionality related to the number of features under consideration, possibly carrying a correlation structure or displaying variability which is modelled essentially under the assumption of a probability law similar or sufficiently close to a Gaussian one.
+On the context of functional data, the above setting is not appropriate for a number of reasons.
+To name just a few: \begin{itemize} \item[(a)] The finite dimensionality assumption is no longer valid as the data in question are infinite dimensional, e.g. curves, shapes, surfaces.

+\item[(b)] The dependence structure displayed by data may not be sufficiently modelled within the normality assumption since more complex type of dependencies may be displayed which cannot be approximated by the Gaussian model.

+\item[(c)] The observed data may no longer be understood as elements of a vector space but as elements of a space with nonlinear or convex structure (e.g. elements of a general metric space like covariance matrices, curves of particular form, etc). \end{itemize}